monstermac77/vr/README.md

 **Acknowledgements**

-Thank you so much to [Tetracyclic](https://www.reddit.com/user/Tetracyclic) for getting this working with V1 lighthouses and [PumpkinSpice](https://www.reddit.com/user/PumkinSpiceTrukNuts) for a lot of testing and debugging.
+Thank you so much to [Tetracyclic](https://www.reddit.com/user/Tetracyclic) for adding support for V1 lighthouses and [PumpkinSpice](https://www.reddit.com/user/PumkinSpiceTrukNuts) for a lot of testing and debugging.